tyjak/quickswitch-for-i3/README.rst

 To make your regex case insensitive, use ``-i/--insensitive``.

-In case of emergency and windows having the urgency hint set, you can jump to the first one with the ``-u/--urgent`` flag.
+If any windows have the urgency hint set, you can jump to the first one with the ``-u/--urgent`` flag.
 You can also use something like this in i3's own config: ``$mod+a [urgent="latest"] focus``.

-If the windows list contains not usefull items, such as desktop panels in a mixed environment (i3+mate, i3+KDE…), you can ignore them with ``-C/--ignore-classes`` and a comma separated list of window classes to ignore (found them with ``xprop`` for example).
+If the window list contains useless, such as desktop panels in a mixed environment (i3+mate, i3+KDE…), you can ignore them with ``-C/--ignore-classes`` followed by a comma separated list of window classes to ignore.
+To find out which window class a window has, you can use ``xprop``.

 Finally, to have your input to dmenu be interpreted as a shell command if it doesn't match any of the windows or workspaces, use the